lando/docs/guides/how-do-i-configure-a-lando-recipe.md

   button: Sign me up!
 ---

+# How do I configure a Lando Recipe?

 When you first initialize a lando app (`lando init`) you get a very simple `.lando.yml` configuration file.
 Here is the `.lando.yml` file for the LAMP recipe.

 ```yaml